Why Use a Dedicated FHA Loan Calculator?

 Annual MIP

-Despite the name, this is an annual premium that is divided by 12 and added to your monthly mortgage payment.
-The rate depends on your loan term, loan amount, and loan-to-value (LTV) ratio.
-For most borrowers taking out a 30-year fixed-rate loan with a down payment of less than 5%, the annual MIP rate is 0.55% to 0.85%.
+This is an annual premium divided by 12 and added to your monthly payment.
+For most 30-year loans with less than 5% down, the annual MIP rate is currently 0.55%.

 | Feature | FHA Loan | Conventional Loan |